-The Advanced GI MIS (Minimally Invasive Surgery), Bariatric, Flexible Endoscopy Fellowship Program at NorthShore University HealthSystem (NorthShore) is a robust one-year experience of intensive post-residency training and education.
+The Advanced GI MIS (Minimally Invasive Surgery), Bariatric, Comprehensive Flexible Endoscopy/Foregut Fellowship Program at NorthShore University HealthSystem (NorthShore) is a robust one-year experience of intensive post-residency training and education.
 The fellowship is designed to produce academic surgical leaders who will further the understanding of gastrointestinal diseases while contributing to exceptional patient outcomes.

 Our fellowship is accredited by the Fellowship Council and runs from August 1 to July 31.